 Of course this is completely subjective, and something we would have expected from Apple a few years ago.
 It's become more relaxed about working with partners recently, however, so perhaps the functionality will come.

 In reality, all these reading modes don't mean much when you've got such a speedy and responsive browser.
-Apple is touting the fact the iPad Air is one of the first tablets to use MIMO wireless connectivity, allowing for a stronger and faster Wi-Fi connection.
+Apple is touting the fact the iPad Air is one of the first tablets to use MIMO wireless connectivity, (although many on the market, Samsung Galaxy Tab S included, now do the same thing) allowing for a stronger and faster Wi-Fi connection.
 In reality this means that you can wander further from the router and still get access to the internet when you've decided against shelling out for the cellular version of the iPad.

 The text looks supremely clear on this larger screen, which might have the same resolution as previous iterations of the iPad but in side by side comparisons looks a little clearer and brighter.
 It's no surprise that Apple would make strides in this area, although text wrapping when zoomed in could still do with some work.